This blog may contain affiliate links. Read our disclosure policy for more info.

 With our local knowledge, we put together this list of the absolute best things to do in Lima.
 These are all really easy to book and add to your busy travel itinerary.
 Even if you’re on a tight timeline, you can experience the top sights and activities!

-Our personal FAVORITE tour is this day trip to Huacachina and Ballestas Islands from Lima.
-This is a can’t-miss sight and a full-day tour makes visiting a breeze.
-Book this tour with over 4,000 raving reviews here!
+Our personal FAVORITE thing we did was this day trip to Huacachina and Ballestas Islands from Lima.
+This is a can’t-miss sight, and a full-day tour makes visiting a breeze.
+Book this tour with over 6,900 raving reviews here!

 Tip: This tour is very popular, but if you reserve it now you can get FREE cancellation 24 hours before you go.